drageelr/cms/docs/commit-process-and-restrictions.md

             gpg --list-secret-keys --keyid-format LONG

       This will result with mutliple lines.
-Your full name will be between 2 lines.
-In the line directly above your full name, copy the text starting after "/" and ending till the first white space encountered.
+Your full name / user ID `uid` will be between 2 lines (`sec` and `ssb`).
+In the line directly above your full name (`sec`), copy the text starting after "/" and ending till the first white space encountered.
+It will be in the format <hex_string> after some rsa<number>.
+This is your signing key.

     * Next, run the following commands: